Am I eligible for a property tax credit?

 You may figure a credit for the Illinois property taxes you paid in 2016 on your principal residence (not a vacation home or rental property) for the time you owned and lived at the property during 2015, if that residence was in Illinois.
 Nonresidents of Illinois may not take this credit.

 You may not figure a credit for mobile home privilege tax, penalties, or fees included in your property tax bill, or the portion of the property that is deductible as a business expense.

 Section A: Illinois Property Tax Credit

-You may also get this number from your county assessor's office.
-A list of counties, with contact information, is under the "Individuals" section of the Illinois website
+You may also get this number from your county assessor’s office.
+A list of counties, with contact information, is under the “Individuals” section of our website

 Lines 4c and 4d - Enter the name of the county and the property number for any lots that adjoin your principal residence, are used for residential purposes, and you included when calculating the total amount of property tax paid on Line 4a.

 To enter or review your property tax credit information: